MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 **Frustrations**:

 - Can't help the mourners coming to his company efficiently enough.
-- Already saw people struggling completing procedural papers.
+- Already saw people struggling to complete procedural papers.
 - Can't complete the work for mourners in need.

 **Goals**:

-- Would like to add mourners on a single application that helps them completing procedures.
+- Would like to add mourners on a single application that helps them complete procedures.
 - Would like to add other employees<sup><a id="8-bis" href="#8">[8]</a></sup> to it to have some help.
-- Would like to complete procedure for those who wants it.
+- Would like to complete the procedure for those who want it.

 ---